8835

 Sales Growth

-Western Digital's revenue has been declining over the last three years, dropping by 8.7% on average per year.
-This quarter, its revenue declined from $3.11 billion in the same quarter last year to $3.03 billion.
+Western Digital's revenue has been declining over the last three years, dropping by 6.7% on average per year.
+As you can see below, this was a weaker quarter for the company, with revenue growing from $2.80 billion in the same quarter last year to $3.46 billion.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Western Digital Total Revenue